unitartu-edu/carrot_follower/README.md

 Created for course "ROSi algkursus" (ROS for Beginners) <https://sisu.ut.ee/rosak>.

-Completed with the support by IT Acadamy Programme of Education and Youth Board of Estonia.

 ## To use the package:

 Add it into your catkin_ws/src directory along with the following package: